moinwiki/moin/docs/admin/configure.rst

         wiki/                 # the wiki instance; created by running "./m new-wiki" or "moin create-instance" commands data/             # wiki data and metadata
             index/            # wiki indexes
-        wiki_local/           # a convenient location to store custom CSS, Javascript, templates, logos, etc. wikiconfig.py         # main configuration file, modify this to add or change features intermap.txt          # interwiki map: copied by quickinstall.py, updated by "./m interwiki"
+        wiki_local/           # a convenient location to store custom CSS, JavaScript, templates, logos, etc. wikiconfig.py         # main configuration file, modify this to add or change features intermap.txt          # interwiki map: copied by quickinstall.py, updated by "./m interwiki"

-After installing moin from pypi or unpacking using a package manager, the directory structure will look like this::
+After installing Moin from PyPI or unpacking using a package manager, the directory structure will look like this::

     myvenv/                 # virtualenv root